 Music

 Music plays an integral role in the life of Native Americans and many different instruments are used including drums, flutes and other percussion instruments.
-Listen to some of the traditional music of Native Americans with this collection of streaming music, opens a new window.
+Listen to some of the traditional music of Native Americans with this collection of streaming music on hoopla, opens a new window.

 Online Resources